Some further details on Safecast data:

-- Short answer: It was collected by SAFECAST volunteers using industry standard 2″ pancake sensors.
+- Short answer: It is collected by SAFECAST volunteers using industry standard 2″ pancake sensors.

-- Long answer: There are a number of different kinds of data represented on the SAFECAST website including crowd sourced measurements and aggregate data released by other agencies, however the official “SAFECAST data” that we reference and publish for others to use was collected by Safecast volunteers using professional quality devices.
+- Long answer: There are a number of different kinds of data represented on the SAFECAST website including crowd sourced measurements and aggregate data released by other agencies, however the official “SAFECAST data” that we reference and publish for others to use is collected by Safecast volunteers using professional quality devices.
 We use a combination of off the shelf commercial radiation monitors and devices we’ve built ourselves to better serve specific purposes.
-In both of these cases the devices use the same sensor, the LND7317 which is commonly referred to as the 2″ pancake.
-This is a highly sensitive piece of equipment that is used by nuclear professionals all over the world, and we have tested them and are confident and stand behind the readings taken with our devices.
-Additionally we frequently use several devices simultaneously to ensure against single device failure.
+For most of these devices we have standardized on the same sensor, the LND7317 which is commonly referred to as the 2″ pancake.
+This is a highly sensitive piece of equipment that is used by nuclear professionals all over the world, and we have tested them and are confident in their performance, and stand behind the readings taken with our devices.
+Additionally, we frequently use several devices simultaneously to ensure against single device failure.

 - One caveat: The world is a big place and it’s not reasonable to think we’ll be able to measure every inch of it with our small core team, and as we’ve grown we’ve been able to increasingly utilize crowdsourced measurements on every continent.
 As is often the case in these things, we’ve found that about 90% of our data has been collected by the most active 10% of our volunteers.
 Consistency is extrememly important to us, and the vast majority of our data has been gathered by volunteers using the bGeigie Nano detector.
 We’re working very hard to make the variations in the equipment used transparent, and to ensure that all the data we publish is interoperable.

 What are differences in the data published by SAFECAST and official/governmental sources?

 - Short answer: SAFECAST data has higher resolution geographically and better consistency.